danvoulez/UBL-Office-Messenger/docs/archive/status/ORGANIZATION.md

 ## Structure Overview

-The codebase has been reorganized according to the Flagship Trinity specification with strict separation and no code duplication:
+The codebase has been reorganized according to the UBL 3.0 specification with strict separation and no code duplication:

 ```
 OFFICE-main/